 Nearby venues

-The cathedral is located in the heart of the city centre near The Grand Hotel Birmingham and the Birmingham Museum and Art Gallery.
+The cathedral can be conveniently found in the heart of the city centre near The Grand Hotel Birmingham and the Birmingham Museum and Art Gallery.

-And besides the historic cathedral, if you want to give these candlelit performances a go, the series takes place at some of the most iconic venues in the city.
+Besides exploring the historic cathedral by candlelight, if you want to give these performances a go, the series takes place at some of the most iconic venues in the city.
 The warm glow of candlelight makes for a breathtaking backdrop to one-of-a-kind classical concerts.